-The default time out period for sessions is defined by the servlet container and can be obtained via the getMaxInactiveInterval method of the HttpSession interface.
-This time out can be changed by the Developer using the setMaxInactiveInterval method of the HttpSession interface.
-The time out periods used by these methods are defined in seconds.
+The default time out period for sessions is defined by the servlet container and can be obtained via the getSessionTimeout method of the ServletContext interface or the getMaxInactiveInterval method of the HttpSession interface.
+This time out can be changed by the Developer using the setSessionTimeout method of the ServletContext interface or the setMaxInactiveInterval method of the HttpSession interface.
+The time out periods used by seesion timeout methods are defined in minutes.
+The time out periods used by max active interval methods are defined in seconds.
+See the javadoc for setSessionTimeout for additional normative requirements.
 By definition, if the time out period for a session is set to 0 or lesser value, the session will never expire.
 The session invalidation will not take effect until all servlets using that session have exited the service method.
 Once the session invalidation is initiated, a new request must not be able to see that session.